microsoft/powerbi-powershell/src/Modules/Data/Commands.Data/help/Add-PowerBIRows.md

 ## PARAMETERS

 ### -Dataset
-A dataset of the table where rows are to be stored.
+A dataset containing the table where rows are to be stored.

 ```yaml
 Type: Dataset